ministryofjustice/itpolicycontent/content/security/taking-it-equipment-abroad-original.md

 Please provide as much detail as you can and answer all the questions.
 This will help speed up the approval process.

 Once you’ve completed the form
-MoJ staff should email it to the senior civil servant in their line management.
+MOJ staff should email it to the senior civil servant in their line management.
 HMPPS HQ staff should email it to their information asset owner.

 All other HMPPS staff should email it to their governor.